funloader/DITISS/CCEE/03_Public-Key-Infrastructure.md

 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** Diffie-Hellman
-💡 Diffie-Hellman is a key exchange algorithm.
+💡 Diffie-Hellman is a key exchange algorithm, not an encryption algorithm.

 </details>

 ---

-### 23. What key length is NOT supported by AES?
+### 23. What AES key lengths are supported?

 * [ ] 128 bits
 * [ ] 192 bits